feathersui/feathersui-website/website/docs/haxe-openfl/ui-components.md

 - [`ListView`](./list-view.md) displays a flat collection of data in a scrollable region.
 - [`PopUpListView`](./pop-up-list-view.md) pops up a list of data when clicking or tapping a button.
 - [`TabBar`](./tab-bar.md) displays a row of tabs, where only one may be selected.
+- [`TreeGridView`](./tree-grid-view.md) displays hierarchical data in multiple columns, and branches may be opened and closed.
 - [`TreeView`](./tree-view.md) displays hierarchical data in a list, and branches may be opened and closed.

 The following components are designed for rendering each individual item from the container's collection.

 - [`ItemRenderer`](./item-renderer.md) displays a background skin, up to two lines of text, and an icon.
+- [`HierarchicalItemRenderer`](./hierarchical-item-renderer.md) is like `ItemRenderer`, but designed for data containers that display hierarchical data, such as `TreeView` and `TreeGridView`.
-- [`LayoutGroupItemRenderer`](./item-renderer.md) allows the creation of new types of item renderers with custom content.
+- [`LayoutGroupItemRenderer`](./layout-group-item-renderer.md) allows the creation of new types of item renderers with custom content.

 ## Navigators